temporalio/sdk-java/CONTRIBUTING.md

 ## Code Formatting

+Code in this project is formatted using `spotless` gradle plugin with `google-java-format` tool.
 Code autoformatting is applied automatically during a full gradle build.
-Build the project before submitting a PR.
-Code is formatted using `spotless` plugin with `google-java-format` tool.
+Or you can run `./gradlew spotlessApply` manually to check and apply formatting.

+You can use template git pre-commit hook in `./pre-commit` that ensures that the code is formatted before each commit.
+See comments in `./pre-commit` for installation info.

 ## Commit Messages